 We invite you to review our most recent company and diversity specific awards.

 Sodexo is a leader in supplier diversity management for our percentage of spend, how we mentor and support of diverse vendors and our company goals for supplier diversity — as well as the fact that employees are held accountable for achieving these goals.
-Sodexo spent almost $450 million with nearly 1,700 diverse vendors last year.
-This was a 16% increase over the previous years’ spend.
-We track and report diverse spend to over 322 clients.
+Sodexo spent over $495 million with nearly 2,183 diverse vendors last year.
+We track and report diverse spend to over 640 clients.

 Darlene Fuller, senior director of Supplier Diversity, explained, “Our supplier diversity program helps us grow our business because an increasing number of clients have supplier diversity programs that require us to track and report our diverse spend at their account as part of the contract requirements.
 Sodexo being a leader in supplier diversity helps provide additional value to these clients, as well as to the national, regional and local diverse businesses from which we purchase products or services.”